Vyborg: Finnish period

+In June 1917, Viipuri hosted a convention of ethnic Polish military men stationed throughout Finland, at which it was decided to form the Polish Legion in Finland to fight for Finnish independence from Russia (see also Finland–Poland relations).
+The 1,700-strong Legion was then stationed in Viipuri.
 Following the Russian Revolution of 1917 and the fall of the Russian Empire, Finland declared itself independent.
-During the Finnish Civil War, Vyborg was in the hands of the Finnish Red Guards until it was captured by the White Guard in the Battle of Vyborg, on April 29, 1918.
-In April to May 1918, 360 to civilians were murdered by White Guards during the Vyborg massacre.
+During the Finnish Civil War, Viipuri was in the hands of the Finnish Red Guards until it was captured by the White Guard in the Battle of Vyborg, on 29 April 1918.
+In April to May 1918, 360 to 420 civilians were murdered by White Guards during the Vyborg massacre.
 The city served as the starting point of the civil war, which later spread to the rest of Finland.

 Vyborg served as the seat of Viipuri Province.
 In the 1930 census, the administrative area of the city of Vyborg had 52,253 inhabitants.
 There were a total of 19,986 inhabitants in the rural areas of Vyborg and in Uura, which was located outside the borders of Vyborg but was included in the census, and so the total population of the census area was 72,239.
 Of the total inhabitants in the census area, 67,609 spoke Finnish, 2,103 Swedish, 1,807 Russian and 439 German.
 In 1939, the population was slightly less than 75,000 and was Finland's second-largest (Population Register) or fourth-largest (Church and Civil Register) city, depending on the census data.
 Vyborg had sizable minorities of Swedes, Germans, Russians, Romani, Tatars and Jews.
 During that time, Alvar Aalto built the Vyborg Library, an icon of functionalist architecture.